naveengoyal1503/autoplugin-ai/plugins/Smart_Affiliate_Coupon_Manager/README.md

 # Smart Affiliate Coupon Manager

-## Description

-Smart Affiliate Coupon Manager helps affiliate marketers and website owners create, manage, and display affiliate coupons easily on their WordPress site.
-This plugin boosts conversion rates by providing attractive clickable coupons linked with affiliate URLs.
+Smart Affiliate Coupon Manager lets you easily create, manage, and display affiliate-linked coupons on your WordPress site to increase conversions and monetize affiliate partnerships.

 ## Features

-- Manage multiple coupons with codes, descriptions, and affiliate URLs.
+- Add, edit, and remove coupon codes with descriptions and affiliate URLs.
-- User-friendly admin interface with add/remove coupon rows.
+- Set expiration dates for coupons to automatically hide expired deals.
-- Display coupons anywhere using `[affiliate_coupon code="COUPONCODE"]` shortcode.
+- Display coupons anywhere via shortcode `[sacm_coupons]`.
-- Styled coupon output with clickable buttons linking to affiliate offers.
-- Lightweight, single-file plugin with no external dependencies.
+- Redirect coupon clicks through the site to enable click tracking (basic).
+- Simple and user-friendly admin interface.

 ## Installation

-1. Download the plugin PHP file.
-2. Upload to your WordPress site's `/wp-content/plugins/` directory.
+1. Upload the plugin PHP file to your `/wp-content/plugins/` directory.
-3. Activate the plugin through the WordPress admin dashboard under Plugins.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Access the "Affiliate Coupons" admin menu to add your coupons.

 ## Setup

-1. Go to the 'Affiliate Coupons' menu in your WordPress admin.
+- Go to the Affiliate Coupons menu in your dashboard.
-2. Add new coupons by entering a code, optional description, and affiliate URL.
+- Use the form to add coupon codes, descriptions, affiliate URLs, and optional expiration dates.
-3. Save your changes.
+- Save your changes.

 ## Usage

-- To display a coupon in any post or page, use the shortcode:

-[affiliate_coupon code="YOURCOUPONCODE"]

-- Replace `YOURCOUPONCODE` with the coupon code you previously added.
+- Insert the shortcode `[sacm_coupons]` into any post or page to display your active coupons.
-- The coupon will display as a styled box with a clickable button linking to the affiliate URL.
+- Visitors clicking the coupon links will be redirected to the corresponding affiliate URLs.

+## Monetization

+A premium version can offer enhanced features like:

+- Automated coupon import from affiliate networks.
+- Advanced click and conversion analytics.
+- Scheduling and recurring coupon publishing.
+- Multi-network affiliate account integration.

-This plugin streamlines affiliate coupon management to increase affiliate marketing revenue effortlessly.
+This plugin helps affiliate marketers and ecommerce bloggers efficiently manage deals to increase affiliate revenue.